moficodes/restful-go-api/middleware-security/Readme.md

 log.Fatal(http.ListenAndServe(":"+port, Logger(r)))
 ```

-On any request made to our server it will now print out the
+On any request made to our server it will now print out the url of request on every request.